 5. Put down your bags and bust a move.

-We’re talking about yoga here but there’s nothing against busting a dance move too!
-Yoga is an amazing stress reliever and is sure to get rid of a lot of your airport stress.
+We’re talking about yoga here, but there’s nothing against busting a dance move too!
+Yoga is a fantastic stress reliever and is sure to get rid of a lot of your airport stress.
 Just check out how many people do yoga at the airport – they must be onto something!
 Or if a quiet spot to chill out is more your thing, find an airport meditation room.